 Who has to pay stamp duty in South Australia?

-Unlike other Australian States and Territories, in South Australia stamp duty is only payable when you buy or acquire residential or primary production (farming) land, according to RevenueSA.
+In South Australia, stamp duty is only payable when you buy or acquire residential land or primary production (farming) land, according to RevenueSA.
 It is generally the responsibility of the property buyer to pay stamp duty.

 RevenueSA says that land is considered to be for ‘residential purposes’ even if it isn’t occupied but has undergone improvements that are “residential in character”, or if the land is vacant but is within a development zone where the purpose of the land would be envisaged as residential.
 Be sure to check with Revenue SA about how land you are considering might be classified.